 - and so many more interests than I can list here...

-I'm listed among respected colleagues on both the National Coalition for Sexual Freedom Kink Aware Providers List and the Open List of Poly-Aware Professionals.
+I'm listed among respected colleagues on the National Coalition for Sexual Freedom Kink Aware Providers List, the Poly Professionals Directory and the Open List of Poly-Aware Professionals.

 "The sex-positive movement is a social movement which promotes and embraces sexuality with few limits beyond an emphasis on safe sex and the importance of consent.
 Sex positivity is "an attitude towards human sexuality that regards all consensual sexual activities as fundamentally healthy and pleasurable, and encourages sexual pleasure and experimentation.